Turkey train crash leaves 9 dead, dozens injured | CBC News

 In July, 10 people were killed and more than 70 injured when most of a passenger train derailed in northwestern Turkey, after torrential rains caused part of the rail tracks to collapse.
 Last month, 15 people were injured when a passenger train collided with a freight train in Turkey's central province of Sivas.

 Konya, about 260 kilometres south of Ankara, is home to the tomb of the Sufi mystic and poet Jalaladdin Rumi, attracting thousands of pilgrims and tourists.
-The crash occurred during an annual week of remembrance for Rumi when many travel to Konya to watch Whirling Dervishes perform.
+The crash occurred during an annual week of remembrance for Rumi when many travel to Konya to watch Whirling Dervishes, members of a Sufi sect, perform.